 | Community development £0.4m e.g. CCTV || 2p |

-In addition to income and expenditure on the day-to-day running of our services, we have what is called a 'capital programme' for funding large projects such as renovation of buildings and purchase of new assets.
-The Capital Programme for 2015/16 was financed from capital receipts received from the sale of surplus property, revenue underspends and external borrowing.
+In addition to income and expenditure on the day to day running of our services, we have what is called a 'capital programme' for funding large projects such as renovation of buildings and purchase of new assets.
+The Capital Programme for 2016/17 was financed from CIL and other grants and contributions, capital receipts received from the sale of surplus property, revenue underspends and external borrowing.

 Looking to the coming year

 The budget for this year, April 2017 to March 2018, has been set at £16.4 million together with a capital programme of £31.2 million.
 These are the amounts that we believe we will need in order for us to continue providing our high quality services and to meet the ambitious targets and projects set for the year.